blabla1337/skf-flask/skf/markdown/code_examples/php/23-code_example--HTML_output--.md

 	In the following scenario escaping with htmlspecialchars() is not sufficient to block the injection.
-	By checking the URL to see if it starts with either http:// or https://, you can prevent this attack by exiting the application when this anomaly is triggered: */
+	By checking the URL to see if it starts with either http:// or https://, you can prevent this attack by exiting the application when this anomaly is triggered:

+	You should also enforce the user himself into typing http or https in the href he submits.
+	Also this constraint has to be enforced on the server side since it could otherwise be circumvented.
+	*/

 	if(substr_compare($_SERVER['REQUEST_URI'], "http://", 0, 7, true ) != 0
 	&&
 	substr_compare($_SERVER['REQUEST_URI'], "https://", 0, 8, true)    !=0 )
 	{
 		die;
 	}

 	?>